 Payload Team

-The objective of CyRoc’s payload team is to design, build, and fly a payload in the Spaceport America Cup (SAC) rocket which follows the guidelines of the SAC and the Space Dynamics Laboratory (SDL) Payload Challenge.
+The objective of Rocketry’s payload team is to design, build, and fly a payload in the Spaceport America Cup (SAC) rocket which follows the guidelines of the SAC and the Space Dynamics Laboratory (SDL) Payload Challenge.
 According to the guidelines of the SDL Challenge, the payload must perform some form of scientific experiment or technical demonstration.

 The payload team will typically keep ideas fresh, changing the specific function yearly.
 Previous experiments include vibration dampening via magnetic means, measurement of electrostatic charge during flight, and a deployable guided descent demonstration.
 This year, however, the team is designing a thermal and strain monitoring system that will provide an accurate idea of the condition of rocket nose cones during flight.
 While the main motivation is success in the SDL challenge, this system is proving useful to other projects, such as a 30,000-foot research vehicle, where it will be flown purely for the sake of knowledge.